Welcome to the New Shadow Government

 That’s why when the editors of FP asked us to help lead the new chapter of this blog, during the Trump era, we leapt at the opportunity.
 During our time in the Obama administration, we benefitted from (and, at times, cringed at) the insights offered by the Republican contributors to Shadow Government, led ably since 2009 by two scholar-practitioners we greatly respect, Peter Feaver and Will Inboden.
 Although we come from different political viewpoints, we aim to assess the Trump era from the perspective of the same loyal opposition that Peter and Will exemplified: offering our insights and analysis with open minds but without pulling punches, always remaining respectful and prescriptive.

 To do so, we have enlisted an extraordinary group of talented contributors who bring decades of government experience and played key roles in shaping the Obama administration’s foreign policy.
 They have been at the epicenter of every major global issue the United States has faced recently — and that the Trump team now inherits.
 All of us have spent time together in the White House Situation Room, the State Department’s seventh floor, and the Pentagon’s E-ring — so we’ll be writing plenty about big ideas, but we also aim to give readers a sense of how these issues are hashed out on the inside of government, where few have access.
 At the very least, we can help explain the consequences of Trump’s policies; but hopefully, we will provide some advice that the Trump team may actually decide to take.
+And more contributors may join as the blog takes shape.

 We plan to get creative both in terms of substance and style.
 On the issues, we’ll do more than just react to the Trump administration’s policy decisions.
 Having served in government before, we will be highlighting trends to watch, the signposts that tell us if things are on track or off course, and insights from abroad as we travel as part of our new jobs outside of government.
 In terms of style, we will look beyond the written word and rely on new mediums such as podcasts, short video clips, and infographics.
 In short, we want our ideas to be innovative both in what we say and how we say it, doing as much as possible to reach an audience beyond Washington.
 In short, we hope Shadow Government will provide an insider view with outsider appeal.